scb-10x/typhoon-chat-with-your-website/README.md

 1. **Website Crawling**: When you enter a URL, Firecrawl API crawls the entire website, following links and extracting content from multiple pages.
 2. **Asynchronous Processing**: The crawling process happens asynchronously, with real-time progress updates sent to the UI.
 3. **Content Extraction**: The content is extracted in Markdown format for clean, structured data.
-4. **AI Summarization**: OpenAI processes the extracted content to generate a comprehensive summary.
+4. **AI Summarization**: Typhoon processes the extracted content to generate a comprehensive summary.
 5. **Interactive Chat**: You can ask questions about the website, and the AI will respond based on the crawled content.

 ## Deployment